hoxo-m/deltatest/README.md

 This is the common formula format, where the left-hand side represents the target variable, and the right-hand side specifies the explanatory variable.
-In this case, the left-hand side should be of the form `numerator / denominator`, and the right-hand side should be the column name representing the group.
+In this case, the left-hand side should be of the form `numerator / denominator`, and the right-hand side should be the group column name.
 When using this style, you do not need to specify the `by` argument.

 ``` r
 deltatest(data, clicks / pageviews ~ group)